 But, they aren’t falling either.
 That’s saying something.

 The US dollar index has been getting stronger in addition to rising rates.
 Those two things usually represent a double whammy for gold and silver prices.
-Perhaps the Wall Street creatures running the machine trading no longer find that any reason is a good reason to sell metal.
+Perhaps the Wall Street creatures running the machine trading no longer find that any reason is a good reason to sell the metal.

 Now certainly seems like a good time for naked short sellers to think twice before shorting more metal.
 For starters, there are many longs standing for delivery of the metal.
 A short squeeze isn’t off the table – especially in silver.

 Rising yields are telegraphing higher inflation.
 So are rising commodity prices.
 And Congress has now jumped on the stimulus bandwagon with the Fed.
-It’s not a good time to be shorting the “go to” inflation hedges, such as gold and silver.
+It’s not a good time to be shorting the “go-to” inflation hedges, such as gold and silver.